 Customizing the login page for SAML SSO service providers

-Usually WSO2 API Manager displays a default login page for all the SAML SSO service providers that send authentication requests to it.
+Usually WSO2 Identity Server displays a default login page for all the SAML SSO service providers that send authentication requests to it.
 The following steps indicate how to change the default login page into a customized one.

 Registering the two service providers in the Identity Server

-Enter "publisher" as the Service Provider Name in the form that appears and click Register.
+- Enter "travelocity.com" as the Service Provider Name in the form that appears and click Register.

-When attempting to login with SAML from WSO2 Identity Server in API publisher and API store, you can see the following default page located at
+- When attempting to "login with SAML from WSO2 Identity Server" in Travelocity.com and Avis.com, you can see the following default page located at